sanskaromar/sanskaromar/README.md

 #### What am i working on:
 I'm just a beginner here exploring various technologies and getting started with open source.
 Currently i am focusing on Competivie Programming with C++ and django for developement.<br>
 Ps.
-Here's a quote for you.
+Did you know this? ⬇️
 <!-- quote placing by markdown
 ![Quote](https://github-readme-quotes.herokuapp.com/quote?animation=grow_out_in)
 -->